To import QSOs from an ADIF file,

 - uncheck all boxes except

 the Record import errors in error file box, which should be checked

-the Check duplicates on import box, which should be checked if there is any possibility that file you'll be importing contains duplicate QSOs, or contains QSOs already present in the current log
+the Check duplicates on import box, which should be unchecked to maintain import performance unless there is any possibility that file you'll be importing contains duplicate QSOs, or contains QSOs already present in the current log

 set the ADIF style options panel to Import standard ADIF unless your ADIF file was generated by one of the applications listed in this panel, in which case you should select that application

 click the Start button in the window's lower-left corner; a standard Windows file selector window name ADIF Import will appear

 use the ADIF Import window to select the ADIF file you wish to import; when you click it's Open button, DXKeeper will import the contents of the selected file into your log; if errors are encountered during this process, DXKeeper will display a file describing these errors when the import process has completed.

 DXKeeper can also import QSOs from a tab-delimited file, which can be created from a spreadsheet application.

 There are two primary issues when importing an ADIF log exported by another logging application: